 Perhaps that is why some of the stones of the outer ring, i.e., stones 21 to 26, are placed inward, and some are skewed sideways as if the builders could not make up their minds.

-33. Longstone’s Cove and the double-stone row of the Beckhampton Avenue that led to Avebury.
+30. Longstone’s Cove and the double stone row of the Beckhampton Avenue that led to Avebury.
 A drawing by William Stukeley 21 May 1724.
+Interpretation of Stukeley’s handwriting by the author.

-A pair of stones marked F, F, seen on the far left of Stukeley's drawing, suggests that Beckhampton Avenue went further, as shown in Stukeley's previous drawing, Picture 21.
+Two 'F' stones on the far left of Stukeley's drawing suggest that Beckhampton Avenue went further, as shown in his previous drawing, picture 23.
+Still, archaeologists dispute this extension to the Avenue.

-Of more importance is that Adam has now received the Tee-square treatment to discover that its inner face points 198 degrees from north.
+Of equal importance is that Adam has now received the Tee-square treatment to discover that its inner face points 198 degrees from the north.
 This concurs within one degree of P. J. Ucko's plan.

-35. Set on the same acute angle as a 3:4:5 Pythagorean triangle, Longstone's Cove spoke of singularity!
+32. Set on the same acute angle as a solitary 3:4:5 Pythagorean triangle, Longstone's Cove spoke of singularity!

-Three plans of Longstone’s field excavations are available in the public domain, and these were compared one against the other by layer superimposition in CAD.
+Three Longstone field excavation plans are available in the public domain, and these were compared one against the other by layer superimposition in CAD.
 One reasonably good image is on page 105 of Andrew Lawson’s book "Chalkland: An Archaeology of Stonehenge and its Region."
 Another is based on preliminary results of the dig by Pollard and Gilling.
-Their plan was most helpful in placing Eve’s opposite number, which we shall call Eve B.
+Their plan was most helpful in placing Eve’s opposite number, which we shall call Eve B, even though, judging by what we know of the WKA, Eve B was male gender.

 Further: “The length of a line transverse to the Avenue - made between three stones, is equal to the diameter of the Sanctuary at the end of the West Kennet Avenue.”

-And, since we know that the diameter of the Sanctuary's outer circle of stones -- measured internally, is forty-seven Megalithic Yards, this can, and is, produced above.
+And, since we know that the diameter of the Sanctuary's outer circle of stones -- measured internally, is forty-seven Megalithic Yards, this internal measurement is shown between Covestones F and G.

-Lawson's text does not mention the distance between Stones C and G at 23.5 MY, which matches the Sanctuary's Fence Ring.
+Lawson's text does not mention the distance between Covestones C and G at 23.5 MY, which matches the Sanctuary's Fence Ring.

 We also find the internal measurement between Backstone B and Stone C to be 16 Megalithic Yards.